 Machines can breed complacency and laziness

-Confusion even miss-interpretation of using machinery to build strength and size often comes under micro-scope scrutiny in weight training for men.
+Confusion even miss-interpretation of using machinery to build strength and size is under microscope scrutiny in weight training for men.
 Machines can breed complacency and laziness if you’re not careful.
 When I use machinery, I’m personally very conscious of this.

-I often increase my intensity as use machinery for one reason...
+I often increase mental and physical intensity as I use machinery for one reason...
 Machines make life easy.
-The question is simple in weight training: if you want to see gains?
-You have to force the issue and add intensity or it simply won’t happen.
+The question is simple in weight training: if you want to see result, you have to force the issue and add intensity or it simply won’t happen.

 Machinery can be great but, you generally have an element of safety, because the weight is not going to come crashing down on you, machines protect you from this physically and mentally...